Abstract by Collin Stocksdale

 Pretreatment of Lignocellulose with Caldicellulosiruptor bescii

-Production of biogas, a mixture of methane and carbon dioxide, by anaerobic digestion with microbes has gained interest as a source of consistent, renewable energy.
-Anaerobic digestion relies on the conversion of organic wastes and lignocellulosic materials into biogas.
+Production of biogas, a mixture of methane and carbon dioxide, by anaerobic digestion with microbes has gained interest as a source of consistent, reliable, renewable energy.
+Anaerobic digestion relies on the conversion of organic waste and lignocellulosic materials into biogas.
 Digestion of lignocellulose is challenging because of the refractory nature of lignin and cellulose.
-One method for enhancing the digestibility of biomass is by pretreatment with Caldicellulosiruptor bescii, a thermophilic obligate anaerobe.
-C. bescii breaks down lignin, cellulose and hemicellulose into small molecules with high efficiency.
-The small molecules are readily converted into methane and carbon dioxide by the microbes used for anaerobic digestion.
-The purpose of this work is to determine the improvement in yield and rate of biogas production from lignocellulosic materials pretreated with C. bescii.
-The pretreatment produces acetate, lactate, phenolics, and CO2 gas.
-Therefore, micro-vessels have been developed with pressure sensors to follow the pretreatment process in real time.
+One method for enhancing the anaerobic digestibility of biomass is by biologically pretreating with Caldicellulosiruptor bescii (C. bescii), a thermophilic obligate anaerobe.
+C. bescii breaks down lignin, cellulose and hemicellulose into small molecules with a high rate and efficiency.
+After pretreatment, the solution is feed into an anaerobic digester where a consortium of bacteria converts the small molecules into methane and carbon dioxide.
+The purpose of this work is to determine the improvements in conversion efficiency and rate of biogas production from lignocellulosic materials pretreated with C. bescii.
+A new method utilizing micro-vessels has been developed with integrated pressure sensors to follow the pretreatment and anaerobic digestion process in real time.